-Rallying against the possible legalisation of abortion in Ireland, a Youth Defence campaign is putting up triggering and misleading pro life ads in public places.
+Rallying against the possible legalisation of abortion in Ireland, a Youth Defence campaign is putting up triggering and misleading anti-abortion ads in public places.

 Of all the tragedies in the world, few things will move the hearts of the people more than the loss of a child.

 1 in 3 women will suffer a miscarriage at some point in their lives, according to recent statistics.
 Some won’t even know that they ever held a life inside of them.
 Others will face the devastation of losing a child mere days before their due date.

 A friend of mine and her long-time boyfriend started trying, several years back.
 I don’t speak to her often – maybe every few months – but for about five years in a row, every time I spoke to her, she’d lost another baby through miscarriage.